 (The Cancer Center).

-Therapy dogs must be calm, obedient, not easily distracted… and
+Therapy dogs must be calm, obedient, not easily distracted, and love to

-For our program, dogs must be at least 2 years old; handlers must be at
+For our program, dogs must be at least two years old; handlers must be

 Therapy dogs must be able to walk calmly on a loose lead.
 They should know